Short Answer (quick read):

 So, buy from another web hosting first.
 Of course, the desired new package must first be carefully inspected before you make a decision: are the available storage space and bandwidth sufficient for your site or other projects?
 How good is technical support?
 Are they always available or does the web host have limited opening hours?
 Does the provider regularly make updates of their infrastructure and software versions?
 In my case, I switched to Linux Hosts Inc. I needed an affordable service, but with expert support for the latest WordPress version and a very good help desk.
 There are more inexpensive web hosts out there, but in this case Linux Hosts Inc. was the very best choice.
 With them it is an advantage that you can have multiple domains with one subscription.
 That makes a difference if you want to host multiple sites with different domain names: you only need one subscription and only have to pay more for the extra domain names.
 In addition, their technical support is among the best in the world.
 Moreover Linux Hosts Inc. has a strict no overselling policy.
 So there are never too many customers on one and the same web server.

 Migrate website to the new host.

 Let others do it for you.

 The customer who wants to change web hosting provider is responsible for transferring the data to the new server.
 He must perform the transfer himself or he can instruct the new web host to do so.
 At Linux Hosts Inc. it is in principle very easy.
-Their experienced IT engineers can, at your request, transfer your websites and databases from your current account to your new web hosting account.
+Their experienced IT engineers can, at your request, transfer your websites and databases from your current service to your new account.
 That’s free.
 The only condition is that you first convert your free trial into a paid service.